demirantay/notebook/web-development/level-1/django/django-notes.md

 ### More on views

 A view is type of a web page page in your django application that serves a specific template for a sepcific task.
+For example in a blog application, you might have the following views :

+- Blog home-page : displays the latest few entries.
+- Entry detail-page : permalink page for a single entry.
+- Archive page : displays all written entries.
+- Comment action: handles posting comments to a given entry.

+In django web pages and other contents are delivered by views.
+Each view is represented by a simple function.

+#### Write views that actaully do something

+Each view is responsible for doing one of the two things: returning an `HttpRespone` object containing the content that was requested by the user or raising an error such as `404 not found`

+Your view can do anything you want such as creating .pdf files on the run, output XML.
+Literally anything with python however the only thing Django wants is that `HttpRespone` or `404`